Tony Ayres

-Tony Ayres (born 16 July 1961) is an Australian showrunner, screenwriter, director in television and feature film.
-He is most notable for his films Walking on Water and The Home Song Stories, as well his work in television, including working as the showrunner on The Slap and teen adventure series Nowhere Boys.
+Tony Ayres (born 1961) is an Australian showrunner, screenwriter, and director in television and film.
+He is most notable for his films Walking on Water (2002) and The Home Song Stories (2007), as well his work in television, including working as the showrunner on The Slap and teen adventure series Nowhere Boys (2013).
+He founded his own film production company, Tony Ayres Productions (TAP), in 2018.

-Early life
+Early life and education

-On 16 July 1961, Ayres was born in Portuguese Macau (now in China).
+Tony Ayres was born in Portuguese Macau (now in China) in 1961.

 In 1964, Ayres' mother married an Australian sailor and migrated her family to Perth, Western Australia.

 In 1972, when Ayres was 11 years old, his mother died by suicide.
 She was a nightclub singer.

 Ayres' stepfather died of a heart attack three years after the death of his wife, and two days before he was due to remarry.
 Ayres and his older sister briefly lived with their stepfather's former fiancée, before being placed in the care of Ayres' history teacher (whom his sister would later end up marrying).
 Ayres temporarily relocated to Canberra, ACT, to study, before moving back to help care for the teacher and his children.
 Ayres' 2007 film The Home Song Stories is loosely based on this early period of his life.

-Education

 Ayres attended Ardross Primary School and Applecross Senior High School, later studying photography and printmaking at the Australian National University in Canberra, before working as an exhibition curator.
 He later completed postgraduate studies in film and video at the Swinburne Film and Television School (now the University of Melbourne Faculty of VCA and MCM School of Film and Television) in Melbourne, Victoria.

 Career

-In feature films, Ayres' first feature Walking on Water won the "Teddy Award" at the Berlin International Film Festival in 2002 and won 5 AFI awards.
-His second feature film, The Home Song Stories, also premiered at the Berlin Film Festival and won 24 Australian and international awards including 8 AFI Awards.
+Ayres' first feature film, Walking on Water, won the Teddy Award at the Berlin International Film Festival in 2002, and won 5 AFI Awards.
+His second feature film, The Home Song Stories, also premiered at the Berlin Film Festival, and won 24 Australian and international awards, including 8 AFI Awards.

-Ayres was the showrunner and director of the eight episode miniseries The Slap, which won five AACTA Awards, including Best Miniseries or TV Movie, and was nominated for a BAFTA and International Emmy.
-His other credits include producing the comedy series Bogan Pride with Rebel Wilson, and directing the telemovie Saved.
+Ayres was the showrunner and director of the 8-episode miniseries The Slap, which won five AACTA Awards, including Best Miniseries or TV Movie, and was nominated for a BAFTA and International Emmy.
+His other credits include producing the comedy series Bogan Pride with Rebel Wilson, and directing the 2009 telemovie Saved.
 Ayres was the showrunner for the ABC3 show Nowhere Boys, as well as executive producer on Old School and Devil's Playground.

-On 31 January 2025, it was announced that Netflix series The Survivors had been announced in the 2025 Australian drama slate, Ayres would produce and write for the show.
-Ayres alongside Matchbox Pictures would be heavily involved with the production when it was first announced in 2023.
-On 4 July 2025, ABC announced it was in active production with Ayres for a new series called Toxic based on the Erin Patterson trial.
+On 31 January 2025, it was announced that Netflix series The Survivors had been announced in the 2025 Australian drama slate, and that Ayres would produce and write for the show.
+Ayres, alongside Matchbox Pictures, was heavily involved with the production when it was first announced in 2023.
+On 4 July 2025, ABC announced it was in active production with Ayres for a new series called Toxic based on the Erin Patterson "mushroom murders" trial.